Things to know about Black History Month

 Negro History Week was wildly successful, but Woodson felt it needed more.

 Woodson's original idea for Negro History Week was for it to be a time for student showcases of the African-American history they learned the rest of the year, not as the only week black history would be discussed, Scott said.
-Woodson later advocated starting a Negro History Year, saying that during a school year "a subject that receives attention one week out of thirty six will not mean much to anyone."
+Woodson later advocated starting a Negro History Year, saying that during a school year "a subject that receives attention one week out of 36 will not mean much to anyone."

-Individually several places, including in West Virginia in the 1940s and in Chicago in the 1960s, expanded the celebration into Negro History Month.
+Individually several places, including West Virginia in the 1940s and Chicago in the 1960s, expanded the celebration into Negro History Month.
 The civil rights and Black Power movement advocated for an official shift from Black History Week to Black History Month, Scott said, and, in 1976, on the 50th anniversary of the beginning of Negro History Week, the Association for the Study of African American History made the shift to Black History Month.

 PRESIDENTIAL RECOGNITION